 Unlocking the vast potential that exists in combining and repurposing clinical trial data has advanced due to technological developments, but there is still hesitancy from many organizations as they weigh up the effort involved in harmonizing the datasets and concerns around protecting the privacy of participants.
-Many in the industry recognize that the technological advances that have made it possible to combine datasets more easily are also inadvertently providing the means to potentially re-identify trial participants.
 The growing influence of the GDPR in new legislation outside of the EEA and the associated fines and other sanctions that comes with it necessitate caution.

 The vision for the Privacy Methodology for Data Sharing is to greatly improve transparency and reduce the variability in the methodology applied by companies to protect personal data in ways that facilitate secondary reuse of data.
 This proposed model approach would reduce the complexity associated with using the data within the DataCelerate modules and better facilitate cross-study analysis.